kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 or force-applied.

-It first checks the field's actor (the field manager) against a list of known tools that are frequently used to perform manual modifications.
+It first checks the field's actor (the field manager) against a list of known field manager strings from tools that are frequently used to perform manual modifications.
 These are for example `kubectl` and `k9s`.
 Any modifications performed with these tools are considered "temporary" and will be overwritten by Kluctl.

+If you're using Kluctl along with `kubectl` where you don't want the changes from `kubectl` to be overwritten (for example, using in a script) then you can specify `--field-manager=<manager-name>` on the command line to `kubectl`, and Kluctl doesn't apply its special heuristic.

 If the field manager is not known by Kluctl, it will check if force-applying is requested for that field.
 Force-applying can be requested in different ways: